fabricerosay/MarxAtaxx_cpp/README.md

 Change this line(32) to reflect where you extracted the weights.zip file: const string WeightsPath="path to weights here" before compiling.

+By default it will run with 8 threads, you can change this by changing line 1340 const int NTHREADS = 8; to whatever suits you (only tested with 8)

 Compile with g++ -O3 -g -march=native -DNDEBUG marxataxx.cpp -o  marxataxx (requires AVX2 to work)